 It is fairly easy to get around Sydney as many of the main tourist spots are within easy reach of each other.
 You can use the ferries, trains and buses (use the Transport NSW app to plan your trip on public transport) or to make things quicker and more convenient you can download Uber, Ola or Didi taxi apps for cheap rides.

 I recommend to get an Opal card (you can get them for free, you just have to top up $20 on them the first time you use them).
 This will make your public transport costs cheaper.
-Also remember on Sundays public transport in Sydney is capped at $2.70 for all day travel across ferries, buses and trains when using an Oyster card!

 If you are looking for other Instagrammable guides to cities in Australia, check out the articles below!